 Let me offer up a few more factors, but don't forget The Feedback Loop™.

 There absolutely, positively is a good ol' boys club.
 Sorry Diane.
 I know you want to think everyone means well.
 Not every publisher is racist, but saying that NO publishers are racist is the purest naiveté.
 You may know some swell gatekeepers or someone who works management at Penguin who isn't a racist, but that doesn't mean everyone on the board of directors feels the same way when they're telling upper management what kinds of books they want to publish.
-And if you think some of those guys aren't racist (and I mean really, for real, in-deep-dark-places-they-don't-talk-about-at-parties racist), you haven't been paying enough attention.
+And if you think some of those guys aren't racist (and I mean really, for real, in-deep-dark-places-they-don't-talk-about-at-parties would-be-Nazis-if-they-could racist), you haven't been paying enough attention.

 The ability to control what is written is phenomenal power, and to give legitimacy to other voices would be to relinquish that phenomenal power.
 People don't have to twirl their mustaches and use the N word to be racists.
 Overtones about the "right kind of literature" that exist today are chilling echoes of white neighborhoods' housing associations (we want the "right kind of owners in our neighborhood").
 The very best, nicest, most generous, thing that can possibly be said about them is that they are breathtakingly ethnocentric.